 For example, if you search for “best countertop kitchen mixer,” Qmee might offer you 10% cash-back if you purchase that item through one of its partners.
 It might ask you to watch an ad about a particular brand of mixer, or it might offer you the opportunity to take a paid survey about how you use appliances in the kitchen.

 Pros: There’s no minimum cash out — you can transfer your balance to PayPal at any time.
 Plus, because of the way Qmee works, the recommendations it offers tend to be highly relevant.
 There’s also a dedicated Android/iOS app, if you happen to do most of your browsing on a phone or tablet.

 Cons: The volume of ads and offers Qmee has in its inventory is fairly low, as are the payouts, which are typically in the five cent to 10 cent range for watching ads.
 Those two factors combined mean you’re not going to earn a ton of money very quickly.

 Plus, keep in mind that you’re sending Qmee a lot of personal data — it’s paying attention to all of your searches (even the ones that don’t generate an earning opportunity).

 Become A Search Engine Evaluator

 Evaluators work from home as independent contractors and typically earn $12 to $15 per hour.
-Not bad for a job you can do in your pajamas!
 If that sounds good to you, there are several companies looking for search engine evaluators.

 - Appen is a leader in the work-at-home industry and offers several job opportunities, including “Raters” (which is what they call search engine evaluators).